orpazush/projects/colors_game/README.md

  An actual game you can play on the terminal.

 * The progress of the game:
- - Choose a color by writing to the terminal the first letter of the chosen color (for example 'r' - red, 'g' - green etc).. after you choose the color, every square start with the upper-left corner and spreads to every other touching square with the same color
+ - Choose a color by writing to the terminal/n\n the first letter of the chosen color (for example 'r' - red, 'g' - green etc).. after you choose the color, every square start with the upper-left corner and spreads to every other touching square with the same color